 David Buckley Borden is a Cambridge, Massachusetts-based interdisciplinary artist and designer.
 Using an accessible combination of art and design, David promotes a shared environmental awareness and heightened cultural value of ecology.
 David's projects highlight both pressing environmental issues and everyday phenomena.
-Informed by research and community outreach, David's work manifests in a variety of forms, ranging from site-speciﬁc landscape installations in the woods to data-driven cartography in the gallery.
+Driven by research and community outreach, David's work manifests in a variety of forms, ranging from site-speciﬁc landscape installations in the woods to data-driven cartography in the gallery.

 David studied landscape architecture at Harvard University's Graduate School of Design and worked at Sasaki Associates and Ground before focusing his independent practice at the intersection of landscape, creativity, and cultural event.